anth-3/arduino-sensors/README.md

 # Arduino Sensors

-This repo contains simple test scripts and sketches to test various sensors with the Arduino.
+This repo contains simple test scripts and schemas to test various sensors with the Arduino.

 ## Arduinos

-The following Arduinos are being tested with this code, and schemas provided for wiring with the sketches:
+The following Arduinos are being tested with this code, and schemas provided for wiring with the schemas:

 * Arduino Uno R3

 ## Sensors

-The following sensors are being tested with this code and schemas provided for wiring with the sketches:
+The following sensors are being tested with this code and schemas provided for wiring with the schemas:

 * Light Intensity Sensor Module 5528 Photo Resistor
 * Hygrometer (LM393 Compatible) Module with Probe